Zum Inhalt

 Source: https://www.researchgate.net/publication/255993683_How_to_Write_Good_Scientific_Papers_A_Comprehensive_Guide (Adapted with slight modifications)

-The following information are important!
-Disregarding them severely harms your paper’s quality and assessment.
+⚠ The following information is important!
+Disregarding it severely harms your paper’s quality and assessment.

-Here is what you should do if your task is to develop an algorithm / module / component / system etc.
+Here is what you should do if your task is to develop an algorithm / a code module / code component / system etc.

 • Do not just develop it and think everything is fine (from a methodological point of view it is not; it is not even heuristiaclly valid)